 Clichés are funny.
 We don't like to hear them, but we often use them in everyday conversation.
-Clichés are a useful way to make a point because the meaning of them is understood universally, even if they are not always entirely accurate.
+Clichés are a helpful way to make a point because their meaning is understood universally, even if they are not always entirely accurate.

 Just because something is a cliché doesn't mean it can, or should be, ignored.
 Here are six clichés we can use to help us become better project managers.

 1. Good Things Come to Those Who Wait

 We've all heard this expression.
 The lesson behind this cliché is that patience is a virtue at the start of your project.
 Don't rush straight into solution design and build before you've done the groundwork.
 Make sure you take the time to create a good plan, gather customer requirements, and create solid functional and technical specifications.
 Remember, it is plan and execute - not - execute, stop, plan and execute again.

 2. It's Not Rocket Science

 This modern cliché is one that I used as the title of my article, Successful Projects: It's Not Rocket Science, about the common pitfalls of IT project management.
 The lesson is that project management isn't rocket science.
 Projects are delivered using a clearly defined framework.
 The phases of a project are well documented, and once understood, provide a recognised route to project success.
 If you are new to project management, I recommend taking one of the many public training courses to find out how to deliver your projects successfully.